 No, there is not a graduation requirement at AACC for service-learning participation.

 What are some examples of the types of service work I could perform?

-There are a host of diverse volunteer opportunities available.
-For example, opportunities can range from working with children, elderly, animals, or even working on environmental issues.
-There currently more than 100 placement opportunities that are available in the community and more than a dozen of those are available on campus.
+Diverse volunteer opportunities are available ranging from working with children, elderly, and animals, or working on environmental and health issues.
+There are more than 100 opportunities available in the community and more than a dozen available on campus.